Steel (TV channel)

 Steel was an Italian entertainment TV channel, owned by NBCUniversal and broadcast on Premium Gallery, a Digital terrestrial television service in Italy.

+History

 It started broadcasting on 19 January 2008 at 13:30 (CET Time).

-It was aimed at a male audience and broadcast action and science fiction / fantasy TV series and movies, with a branded block called Syfy.
+It was aimed at a male audience and broadcast action and science fiction / fantasy TV series and movies with a branded block called Syfy (SciFi until 30 June 2011).
+At launch, it also carried the Italian premiere of the Warner Bros./Chuck Lorre sitcom The Big Bang Theory.

-Steel was not available on Satellite television, and was not available outside Italy.
+Steel was not available on satellite television and was not available outside Italy.

+On 1 April 2013, Steel was shut down and replaced by Premium Action, which was entirely produced by Mediaset Premium, without NBCUniversal's collaboration.